jed/google-worksheet-stream/README.md

 The `options` object is not required, and can take the following properties:

-- `min`: corresponds to `minRow` in the cell API, but starting at 2, since row 1 is used as the header row.
+- `minRow`: corresponds to `minRow` in the cell API, but starting at 2, since row 1 is used as the header row.
-- `max`: corresponds to `maxRow` in the cell API
+- `maxRow`: corresponds to `maxRow` in the cell API

 #### let ws = worksheet.objects.createWriteStream()